samuelyeshua/php-mega-nz-api/README.md

 then the node represents a folder, and if the value is `MegaNode::TYPE_FILE`, then it represents a downloadable file.

-Finally, to download files (folders are not downloadable for obvious reasons), use the `Mega::downloadFile(MegaNode $node):string` method, that returns the raw string data of the downloaded file, unencrypted.
+Then, to download files (folders are not downloadable for obvious reasons), use the `Mega::downloadFile(MegaNode $node):string` method, that returns the raw string data of the downloaded file, unencrypted.